sctg-development/ai-outlook/README.md

 - Prompt easy configurable in src/config.json
 - Model configuration in src/config.json
 - Language translation integration
+- Compatible with Groq AI and Sambanova AI ([via AI-Proxy-Cloudflare](https://github.com/sctg-development/ai-proxy-cloudflare))

 ## Prerequisites

-Before you can use the Groq Outlook Add-in, you'll need:
+Before you can use the AI Outlook Add-in, you'll need:

 1. Access to your company's Microsoft 365 admin console
 2. A Groq AI developer API key (obtain one from [Groq's developer portal](https://console.groq.com))

 ## Installation

-To install the Groq Outlook Add-in, follow these steps:
+To install the AI Outlook Add-in, follow these steps:

-1. Download the latest release (nightly) ZIP file from the [project's GitHub releases section](https://github.com/sctg-development/groq-outlook/releases).
+1. Download the latest release (nightly) ZIP file from the [project's GitHub releases section](https://github.com/sctg-development/ai-outlook/releases).
 2. Log in to your company's Microsoft 365 admin console.
 3. Navigate to Settings > Integrated applications.
 4. Click on "Load customized applications" (or a similar option for adding custom add-ins).